Dr. B.T.F. Chung

 Dr. Michael Trinko

 Dr. Michael Trinko holds his Ph.D. degree in Engineering Mechanics from the University of Wisconsin.
 He has devoted three decades (1972-2003) of his career to tire analysis and tire development for the Technical Center of the Goodyear Tire and Rubber Co. where he served as a Research and Development Associate.
 Dr Trinko holds two patents relating to tire technology.
 He has presented numerous papers, all related to tire mechanics, in government sectors, at universities and professional societies.
 He served as the Chairman of the Industrial Advisory Committee of the NASA Tire Modeling Program, Session Chair for SAE meetings and Program Chair for the Tire Society Conferences, and Associate Editor of the Journal of Tire Science and Technology.
-He wass an adjunct faculty in the Department of Mechanical Engineering at The University of Akron.

 Dr. Joseph D. Walter